 - How do you manage and do business with people from different cultures?

 We can also analyze cultural diversity by looking at different patterns of behavior.
 For instance, Americans often wonder why Japanese or Korean businesspeople always bow when they meet; this seems strange to some.
-Likewise, many Asians wonder why Americans always shake hands, a similarly strange behavior.
+Likewise, many Asian people wonder why Americans always shake hands, a similarly strange behavior.
 Americans often complain that Japanese executives say “yes” when they actually mean something else, while Japanese executives claim many Americans promise things they know they cannot deliver.
 Many of these differences result from a lack of understanding concerning the various cultures and how they affect behavior both inside and outside the workplace.
 As the marketplace and economies of the world merge ever closer, it is increasingly important that we come to understand more about cultural variations as they affect our world.

 What Is Culture?